HarryDC/weather/README.md

-# weather
+#Arduino Weather Station
-Arduino project for indoo/outdoor weather station
+This project will build up an Arduino based weather station with an indoor and outdoor unit.